top of page

 • 3 min read

-A kitchen range hood—also known as a vent hood or exhaust hood—removes airborne contaminants generated during cooking, such as:
+A kitchen range hood—also known as a vent hood or exhaust hood—removes airborne contaminants generated during cooking.
+These contaminants include:

 • Grease